HubRise/website/content/apps/3s-pos/en/overview.md

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.
-- Push the menu into a HubRise catalog.
+- Push a catalog into HubRise.

 3S POS can be connected to HubRise via the 3S POS support line.